Mount Wrightson from Jack Mountain summit

 • Jack Mountain resides within the Mount Wrightson Wilderness.
 Standard wilderness restrictions apply regarding motorized vehicles (no mountain bikes), hiking party size and pet leashes.

-The Bogs Spring Campground, operated by Coronado National Forest, is the nearest camping on the west-side of the peak.
+, operated by Coronado National Forest, is the nearest camping on the west-side of the peak.

 • 13 campsites with tables and fire grills